- Academic Affairs

 - University Counsel

 This information is intended for sponsoring departments at the University of Maryland, Baltimore (UMB) that are interested in inviting or currently working with J-1 exchange visitors.

 The UMB Exchange Visitor Program allows for nonclinical instruction, research, and educational exchange.
 As a J-1 EV Program sponsor, UMB is obligated to comply with U.S. Department of State procedures and regulations.
 The J-1 program is divided into categories that correspond to the purpose of the visit and the proposed activities.
 J-1 sponsorship cannot be used for internationals in staff or tenured faculty positions at UMB.

-Any J-1 Short-Term Scholar, Research Scholar, and Professor who will NOT be on UMB payroll must complete the Visiting Scientist/Scholar Agreement and submit to the Office of Research and Development (ORD) for approval.
+Any J-1 Short-Term Scholar, Research Scholar, and Professor who will NOT be on UMB payroll must complete the Visiting Scientist/Scholar Agreement and submit it to the Office of Research and Development (ORD) for approval.
 No staff titles are eligible for J-1 sponsorship.
 Departments should consult their dean’s office for an outline of UMB appointments and corresponding titles.
 UMB is approved to sponsor the following categories:

 - J-1 Professor and Research Scholar

 The J-1 Research Scholar and Professor categories are intended for qualified international professors and researchers to come to UMB for temporary, non-tenure-track appointments.
 This category is only utilized for Faculty and Fellow appointments.
 UMB sponsors instructors and researchers who have obtained the equivalent of a U.S. bachelor’s degree or higher.
 UMB does not have authorization to sponsor EVs who will be involved in direct patient care.
 Clinical fellowships and residency programs are not within UM’s scope of J-1 EV sponsorship.

 J-1s sponsored by UMB may NOT engage in ANY patient contact.

 Departments wishing to bring undergraduate students to the University of Maryland, Baltimore to engage in research-related activities should consult the Student Intern category.

 All J-1 Research Scholars admitted to the United States are automatically subject to the "24-month bar" on repeat Research Scholar participation.

 - J-1 Short-term Scholar